Key Takeaways

 To keep yourself protected, these are the things you do not want to do to get Amazon Reviews.

-Do Not Violate Amazons Communication Guidelines To Get Reviews On Amazon
+Do Not Violate Amazons Communication Guidelines

 In my experience, Amazon consistently gets more strict month to month about crawling buyer-seller communications and handing out temporary suspensions of buyer outreach priviliges.